Opening of the Liverpool and Manchester Railway

 The Duke of Wellington felt that the remainder of the day's events should be cancelled following the accident at Parkside, and proposed to return to Liverpool.
 However, a large crowd had gathered in Manchester to see the trains arrive, and was beginning to become unruly.
 Wellington was persuaded to continue to Manchester.
 By the time the trains reached the outskirts of Manchester the crowd had become hostile and was spilling onto the tracks.
 With local authorities unable to clear the tracks, the trains were obliged to drive at low speed into the crowd, using their own momentum to push people out of the way.
-Eventually they arrived at Liverpool Road railway station in Manchester to be met by a hostile crowd, who waved banners and flags against the duke and pelted him with vegetables.
+Eventually they arrived at Liverpool Road railway station in Manchester to be met by a hostile crowd, who waved banners and flags against the Duke and pelted him with vegetables.
 Wellington refused to get off the train, and ordered that the trains return to Liverpool.
 Mechanical failures and an inability to turn the locomotives meant that most of the trains were unable to leave Manchester.
-While the Duke of Wellington's train left successfully, only three of the remaining seven locomotives were usable.
+While Wellington's train left successfully, only three of the remaining seven locomotives were usable.
 These three locomotives slowly hauled a single long train of 24 carriages back to Liverpool, eventually arriving six and a half hours late after having been pelted with objects thrown from bridges by the drunken crowds lining the track.

 The death and funeral of William Huskisson caused the opening of the railway to be widely reported, and people around the world became aware that cheap and rapid long-distance land transport was now possible for the first time.
 The L&M became extremely successful, and within a month of its opening plans were put forward to connect Liverpool and Manchester with the other major cities of England.
 Within ten years, 1775 mi of railways were built in Britain, and within 20 years of the L&M's opening over 6200 mi were in place.
 The L&M remains in operation, and its opening is now considered the start of the age of mechanised transport; in the words of industrialist and former British Rail chairman Peter Parker, "the world is a branch line of the pioneering Liverpool–Manchester run".